 Types of rehabilitation programs at Markham Stouffville Hospital

 When you receive rehabilitation, you often have a team of different healthcare providers.
 They will work with you to figure out your needs, goals and treatment plan.
-The types of treatments that may be in a treatment plan include:
+The types of therapies that may be included in a treatment plan include: